Ubuntu Server Tutorials

 Let's install the package:

-apt-get install hylafax-server
+install hylafax-server

 Now just follow through the wizard configuration provided by HylaFax: